 - Stephen Bollens (committee chair), director of the Meyer’s Point Environmental Field Station; professor in the School of the Environment and the School of Biological Sciences; and co-director of the Aquatic Ecology Lab at WSU Vancouver.

-- Gretchen Rollwagen-Bollens, associate professor in the School of the Environment and the School of Biological Sciences; co-director of the Aquatic Ecology Laboratory at WSU Vancouver.
+- Gretchen Rollwagen-Bollens, associate professor in the School of the Environment; co-director of the Aquatic Ecology Laboratory at WSU Vancouver.

-- John Stark, director of the WSU Puyallup Research and Extension Center; professor of ecotoxicology; and director of the Washington Stormwater Center.
+- John Stark, director of the State of Washington Stormwater Center at the WSU Puyallup Research and Extension Center; professor of ecotoxicology in the Department of Entomology.

 Current community partner organizations include: